- Sleep Products

 Follow these tips to prevent mold in your bedroom.
 Some of these tips you’ll want to follow on a daily basis; others can be done annually or less frequently to maintain your home and prevent mold.

 Due to body sweat and other moisture, mattresses are one of the top spots mold can grow in your bedroom.
 Worse, since it’s covered with your bedding, you may not realize the mold is there.

 Follow these tips to prevent mold growing in your mattress.

 If you’ve found mold in your bedroom, take action to remove it immediately.
 It doesn’t matter what type of mold it is; it’s all bad.The action you take depends on the scope of the problem.

 In cases of small mold:

-In cases of large mold (the CDC defines this as an area of 10 square feet or larger):
+In cases of large mold (the EPA defines this as an area of 10 square feet or larger):